Holstein Grazing. 11x14, oil on linen mounted on panel. 2017.

 Animals with black and white coloration are the hardest of all to paint, especially when working from a photograph taken in open sunlight.

 For this painting, I used a reference photograph of a cow grazing in the shade.

 But that introduced a whole new set of problems: the biggest of which was the blue-green hue in the whites that came from light reflecting off the grass and diffusing through the tree shade.
 The figure didn't work with an unpainted background.
 Even worse, it had some difficult cool-to-warm temperature shifts.

-So I scraped off my first attempt and looked for another approach.
+After scraping off my first attempt, I looked for another approach.

 Looking at some work by painters like Anton Mauve and James Crawhall made me realize that the simplest fix was just to change the color strategy.
 That consisted of two things: